 Show all states of the sequence on the left side of the display.
 Each state is represented with a rectangle containing the state number at the top and a brief description within.
-The state rectangles shall normally be grey, and turn green when the associated state is active.
+The state rectangles shall normally be grey, and turn a different shade of grey when the associated state is active.
 Arrows are used to illustrate the normal progression through the sequence.
-Arrows may be shown to illustrate abnormal progression through the sequence (eg. for fault conditions) but may be omitted if there is insufficient room for them.
+Arrows may be shown to illustrate abnormal progression through the sequence (e.g. for fault conditions) but may be omitted if there is insufficient room for them.